tripatheea/callbreak/README.md

 Callbreak v.1.0
 ===============

-A responsive simple jQuery-based web-app to record points for the card game- CallBreak.
+A simple jQuery-based web-app to record points for the card game, CallBreak.

 A live working versison at: http://techsth.com/callbreak/